 Lawson died in San Antonio, Texas, on Nov.
 29, 1954, at the age of 85

 Why aren′t Lawson′s aviation accomplishments better known?
-As it happens, naming the first airliner is surprisingly complicated.
-In Russia, Igor Sikorsky built a very large biplane in 1913 with a luxurious 16-passenger compartment (including insulation, heating, electric lights, and the worlds first airborne toilet).
-Designed from the ground up for carrying passengers, the use Sikorsky had in mind was taking high-ranking military officers on flights intended to demonstrate the practicality of large airplanes for military use.
+As it happens, the invention of the first true airliner is open to debate.
+In Russia, Igor Sikorsky built a very large biplane in 1913 with a luxurious 16-passenger compartment (including insulation, heating, electric lights, and the world’s first airborne toilet).
+Designed from the ground up for carrying passengers, the use Sikorsky had in mind was taking high-ranking military officers on flights intended to demonstrate the practicality of his large airplanes for military use.
 Regular passenger service was apparently never contemplated.

 Immediately after World War I, Frederick Koolhoven of the British Aerial Transport Co.
 (BAT) designed and built the BAT F.K.
-26. The ungainly aircraft looked like an immensely fat World War I fighter plane, with one engine, a pilot in an open cockpit, and space for four passengers in a very cramped enclosed compartment in the fuselage.
+26. The ungainly aircraft looked like an immensely fat World War I fighter plane.
+It had one engine, a pilot in an open cockpit, and space for four passengers in a very cramped enclosed compartment in the fuselage.
 The plane, the only one of its type ever built, briefly flew a scheduled weekly service between London and Amsterdam starting in September 1919.

-If you accept the definition of “airliner” as a plane built for the express purpose of carrying ordinary passengers on regularly scheduled flights, the BAT F.K.
+If define “airliner” as a plane built for the express purpose of carrying ordinary passengers on regularly scheduled flights, the BAT F.K.
 26 is probably the one.
 It first flew in April 1919, four months before Lawson – and Lawson Airline never operated a scheduled service.
 On the other hand, Lawson′s plane seated many more people in far greater comfort than the F.K.
-26, making a reasonable case for a Milwaukee origin of the first truly practical airliner.
+26, making a reasonable case for a Milwaukee origin of the first practical airliner.